uhh-lt/kaldi-tuda-de/README.md

 You also need [MARY 5.1.1](https://github.com/marytts/marytts/releases/download/v5.1.1/marytts-5.1.1.zip) running on your local machine.
 Please use this exact version, as other versions e.g. 5.1.2 are known to be uncompatible with our scripts currently.
 Start the MARY server before running our scripts.
 It will be used to generate phoneme entries in the phoneme dictionary for OOV words.
 It was also used to automatically clean the texts for the LM, but you will only need to do this more compute intensive step if you want to extend the LM, as we have packaged preprocessed texts (8 million sentences) that are automatically downloaded.

 You need python 2.7.x installed on your system with a recent version of the requests package (http://docs.python-requests.org/en/latest/).
-To install it, either run "pip install requests" for a system-wide installation or "pip install --user requests" if you don't have admin priviledges.
+To install it, either run "pip install requests" for a system-wide installation or "pip install --user requests" if you don't have admin privileges.

 ## Building the acoustic models

-After you have fullfilled the prerequsites, edit cmd.sh in the s5/ directory of this distribution to adjust for the number of processors you have locally (change nJobs and nDecodeJobs accordingly).
+After you have fulfilled the prerequisites, edit cmd.sh in the s5/ directory of this distribution to adjust for the number of processors you have locally (change nJobs and nDecodeJobs accordingly).
 You could probably also uncomment the cluster configuration and run the scripts on a cluster, but this is untested and may require some tinkering to get it running.

 Then, simply run ./run.sh in s5/ to build the acoustic and language models.
-The script will ask you where to place larger files (feature vectors and KALDI models) and automatically build apropriate symlinks.
+The script will ask you where to place larger files (feature vectors and KALDI models) and automatically build appropriate symlinks.
 [Kaldi_lm](http://www.danielpovey.com/files/kaldi/kaldi_lm.tar.gz) is automatically downloaded and compiled if it is not found on your system and standard Kneser-Ney is used for a 3-gram LM.

 ## Getting data files separately

-You can of course also use and download our data resources separtely.
+You can of course also use and download our data resources separately.

 ### Speech corpus